alenikolak/Factorized_RDWIA/README.md

 The code can simply be compiled using the `compile.sh` script.

-Running `bash compilse.sh` produces two executables:
+Running `bash compile.sh` produces two executables:
 1. `demo` which reads overlap matrices for the 1s shell in carbon and produces some cross sections.

 2. `output_benchmarks` which prints certain response functions to standard output, used for confirming that everything is correct.